FishOnTheGround/building_begonia_eos/README.md

 # Discontinued
 This project has been discontinued.
 Meaning no new releases are in the horizon.
-One can possibly use this page though as a guide on how to build /e/ for begonia.
+One can possibly use this page though as a guide on how to build /e/ for begonia or maybe other devices.
 Have fun!

 # Building /e/ os for begonia